yasoonOfficial/yasoon-ews-proxy/README.md

 To use the proxy locally, you have two options:
 - Run the proxy from source
-- Use the provided binaries (soon)
+- Use the provided binaries

 ### Running from source